vcellmike/sbgnbricks.github.io/model.md

 # Model of cystic fibrosis

+A computational model of cystic fibrosis is based on the CF-MAP reconstruction.
+Hypothesis and assumptions are added on the top of the known described mechanisms.

-The goal of this project is to develop a computational model of molecular mechanisms which are affected in cystic fibrosis and to quantitatively elucidate the underlying molecular and cellular events.
+The goal is to develop a computational model of molecular mechanisms which are affected in cystic fibrosis and to quantitatively elucidate the underlying molecular and cellular events.

 The objectives are: